danfuzz/samizdat/doc/language-guide/a01-samizdat-0.md

-In Layer 0, the only backslash escapes that are recognized are the trivial one-character ones. *Not* included are hexadecimal escapes, entity escapes, or newline ignoring.
+In Layer 0, the only backslash escapes that are recognized are the trivial one-character ones. *Not* included are hexadecimal escapes, entity escapes, `\/`, or the ignoring of newlines.
 In addition, space-after-newline collapsing is *not* performed.

 Handling of all of these is implemented in Layer 2.